Robert-van-Engelen/ForthMSX/doc/words.md

 ### `CURRENT`
 _-- addr_

-leaves address of link of the last current vocabulary definition
+leaves address of link to the last current vocabulary definition, to define new words

     ' FORTH VALUE CURRENT